forestgrape/coronavirus/monitor_and_control.md

 #### Suggestions for Infected
 as for [Possibly Infected](#suggestions-for-possibly-infected) and additionally
 * permanent mask wearing in all indoor spaces/rooms where susceptible people can be.
-Including the own building (stairwell) and the flat e.g. when living in flat sharing.
+Including the own building (stairwell e.g. for laundry/going outside) and the flat e.g. when living in flat sharing.
 * no crowded places (outdoors and indoors)
 * distance: 2 meters outdoors and 4 meters indoors.
 * no close range face-to-face talking